Busindre/Postfix-queue-cacti/README.md

 # Postfix-queue-cacti
 Cacti template for Postfix email queue.
-Template based on ssh, no SNMP.
+Template based on ssh, not SNMP.

 **Graphs**: Emails in queue + Queue size.
 (Screenshots)